ahthomps/bacteria-networks/README.md

 ### Configure the makefile and compile Darknet

 You can greatly improve the performance of this application by tweaking Darknet's makefile.
-You probably want to set `GPU=1`, and `CUDNN=1`.
-If you aren't using a GPU, you will get better performance by seting `AVX=1` (speeds up vector math) and `OPENMP=1` (enables parallel processing).
-In order to use OpenMP, you'll need to install OpenMP.

-Run `cd darknet; make`.
+If you have a CUDA-enabled GPU, and you have CUDA installed, set `GPU=1`.
+If you also have cuDNN installed, set `CUDNN=1`.
+If you aren't using a GPU, and your CPU was manufactured after 2011, you should set `AVX=1`.

+`cd` into the `darknet` directory, then run `make`.

 ### Download the model

 Download `model_4.weights` from [here](https://drive.google.com/drive/folders/1oHpzVVqVL67unqOnrObX49XkeUii3Jg4?usp=sharing), and stick it in `models/model_4`.

-### That's it!

 ## Using this application: